-Caffe Boa: One of my favorite Black Owned Restaurants out of all the ones I visited while in the Phoenix area.
+Caffe Boa: One of my favorite Black-Owned Restaurants out of all the ones I visited while in the Phoenix area.
 A Downtown Tempe favorite that has been around for more than 20 years, Caffe Boa serves Italian dishes, such as handmade pastas and fresh seafood (pasta made without egg).
 They also have great craft cocktails and an extensive wine list.
-Make sure you go to the location downtown with two “f” in the name.
+Make sure you go to the location downtown with two “f”s in the name.
 There is another non-related restaurant with a similar name farther out.
 The pizzas are awesome and customizable.

 Acai Bowl Paradise: Small business a few minutes away from downtown Tempe that will soon be moving to a new location.
-The acai bowl I got was so refreshing and they offer an array of smoothies and bowls that are perfect post hike.
+The acai bowl I got was so refreshing and they offer an array of smoothies and bowls that are perfect post-hike.

 Monroe’s Hot Chicken: We went here more than once since the location in Tempe actually stays open much later than the Phoenix location.
-If you’re looking for traditional Nashville style hot chicken with a variety of spice levels this is the spot for you.
-Surprisingly they did have a vegan option and you can also get the rub on fries if you’re not feeling like eating meat. or a vegan chicken sandwich.
+If you’re looking for traditional Nashville style hot chicken with a variety of spice levels, this is the spot for you.
+Surprisingly, they did have a vegan option and you can also get the rub on fries if you’re not feeling like eating meat.
+Or a vegan chicken sandwich.
 The hot cheetos mac and cheese was also a fun side dish!
-I would suggest starting off with medium which still has some kick before leveling up into the hot options.
+I would suggest starting off with medium, which still has some kick before leveling up into the hot options.

-ATL Wings: All-The-Luv (ATL) Wings was originally established by husband and wife team Mike and Cianna Kirksey and now there are multiple locations throughout Arizona including Tempe.
-Multi-year winner for the best Buffalo Wings in Arizona with over 21 custom homemade sauces you’re sure to find something you’ll enjoy.
-We tried Honey BBQ and Garlic Parm which were both really good.
+ATL Wings: All-The-Luv (ATL) Wings was originally established by husband and wife team Mike and Cianna Kirksey, and now there are multiple locations throughout Arizona including Tempe.
+Multi-year winner for the best Buffalo Wings in Arizona, with over 21 custom homemade sauces, you’re sure to find something you’ll enjoy.
+We tried Honey BBQ and Garlic Parm, which were both really good.
 They also have an awesome selection of fries and a great way of packaging takeout fries so they stay crispy which is always nice.

-Canopy by Hilton Tempe: I love that the Canopy brand is locally influenced making each hotel unique.
+Canopy by Hilton Tempe: I love that the Canopy brand is locally influenced, making each hotel unique.
 This new property has great rooms, and a rooftop pool that really does bring all the great vibes.
 The hotel is located within walking distance of downtown so you’ll be able to easily explore.

-Tempe Mission Palms: If you want to be walking distance from all of the sites in downtown Tempe this is the place to stay.
+Tempe Mission Palms: If you want to be walking distance from all of the sites in downtown Tempe, this is the place to stay.
 The hotel offers an unparalleled location just a few minutes from Tempe Town Lake and the A Mountain Trail.
 A huge perk of staying here is the free airport shuttle which leaves every half hour and only takes about 15 minutes.